FAQ

 Does the National Christian Foundation charge any handling fees?

 NCF charges 1% to invest and disperse SEEDS’ money.
-The 1% will be covered by our invested funds.
-(See below.)

 Why do you want my total pledged donation by March 15?